 When you terminate employment, your coverage automatically continues until the end of the calendar month coincident with or following your date of termination.
 For example, if you terminate on April 1, your coverage continues until April 30th.
 If you terminate on May 31, your coverage continues until May 31st.

-Georgetown University sends a list of all employees who have lost their insurance coverage to Colonial Health Care on a monthly basis.
-Colonial is the company Georgetown has engaged to provide us with COBRA administrative services.
+Georgetown University sends a list of all employees who have lost their insurance coverage to Secova on a monthly basis.
+Secova is the company Georgetown has engaged to provide us with COBRA administrative services.
 They send all participants a COBRA package via the US mail.
 This package consists of a letter, instruction forms, etc.

 If you wish to elect COBRA coverage, you have 60 days to make your decision.
 The 60 days is measured by from the date the letter was sent to you.
 If you do not respond to this letter within 60 days, your COBRA coverage will end.
 If you elect COBRA coverage, you have 45 days from the day you elect coverage to make payment.
 If you do not make payment within this time period, your COBRA coverage will end.
 Thereafter, payments are due on the first of each month, subject to a 30-day grace period.
 If you do not make your subsequent monthly payments each month by this due date, your COBRA benefits will end.